New OCCRP Pandora Papers leak reveals more details of secret financial networks of New Europe’s elite

 The unofficial third wife of Kazakhstan’s former president Nursultan Nazarbayev received $30mn apparently for almost nothing, reports OCCRP.

-“Assel Kurmanbayeva’s relationship with the “Leader of the Nation” — a title Nazarbayev holds for life — has never been officially confirmed or denied.
-But rumors have swirled about her status as his tokal, or unofficial wife, since she won the Miss Kazakhstan beauty pageant as a teenager in 1999.
-Images of her two sons’ passports leaked to news sites showed that they use the surname “Nursultanuly,” as would be the custom in Kazakhstan for the children of a man named “Nursultan,” OCCRP said in its report.
+“Assel Kurmanbayeva’s relationship with the 'Leader of the Nation' – a title Nazarbayev holds for life – has never been officially confirmed or denied.
+But rumours have swirled about her status as his tokal, or unofficial wife, since she won the Miss Kazakhstan beauty pageant as a teenager in 1999.
+Images of her two sons’ passports leaked to news sites showed that they use the surname 'Nursultanuly,' as would be the custom in Kazakhstan for the children of a man named 'Nursultan,'" OCCRP said in its report.

-Now 40 years-old, Kurmanbayeva is the artistic director of two state-run dance institutions and owns several firms involved in ballet and national dance.
+Now 40 years old, Kurmanbayeva is the artistic director of two state-run dance institutions and owns several firms involved in ballet and national dance.

-The $30mn payment has been linked to two oligarchs, long rumoured to be Nazarbayev’s confidants: Vladimir Ni and Vladimir Kim who made their fortunes in Kazakhstan’s natural resource sector.
+The $30mn payment has been linked to two oligarchs, long rumoured to be Nazarbayev’s confidants: Vladimir Ni and Vladimir Kim, who made their fortunes in Kazakhstan’s natural resource sector.

 “The $30mn payment to Kurmanbayeva was structured as a sale, in which she gave up her stake in a mysterious BVI company that appeared to do no business.
 She received the money two months after Ni’s 2010 death from a company taken over by his daugher; Kim was a witness to the payment,” OCCRP reported.